12Chao/myproject/README.md

-This is a repo to save image for GSoC 2019 posts
+This is a repo to capstone project for Data Incubator